dvrico/dvrico.github.io/_posts/2016-03-26-css-positioning.md

 + bottom
 + left

 They're pretty self-explanatory.
 They move the element in the *opposite* direction by however many pixels you assign them.
-In other words, if I assign an element top: 10px, then that means it will be moved 10px *from* the top, not *towards* the top.
+In other words, if I assign an element `top: 10px`, then that means it will be moved 10px *from* the top, not *towards* the top.

 # The First CSS Position: Static